✦ Scandinavian-inspired design, curated for modern living

 home dehumidifier 106 oz tank

+Best bigger-tank compact option.
 With a 106 oz tank, this quiet dehumidifier suits smaller basements and enclosed rooms.
 You can cover up to 1,000 sq. ft., and its dual semiconductor condensation tech pulls moisture efficiently, reaching about 40 oz daily in hot, humid conditions.
 Use Power Mode at 30-40 dB when you want faster drying, or switch to Sleep Mode for 20 dB operation with lights off.
 It shuts off automatically when full, defrosts itself, and includes a hidden handle, timer, and 7-color LEDs.
-You’ll also clean the detachable tank easily.
+You’ll also clean the detachable tank easily, which matters if you plan to run the unit often during humid months.

 Best For: People looking for a compact, quiet dehumidifier for bedrooms, bathrooms, RVs, and other enclosed spaces up to about 1,000 sq. ft.